0xUpe/vote/README.md

 Interested in contributing to the Upe Vote project?
 Reach out to us on [u.pe](https://u.pe/)

 ## License
-Upe Vote is open-source and is licensed under the MIT License.
+Upe Vote is open-source and is licensed under the GPL License.
 See the LICENSE file for more details.

 ## Acknowledgements
 Thanks to everyone who has contributed to the development of Upe Vote, especially the dedicated community members who participate in the voting each week.